rashendra/premier/README.md

     once build , just execute the .jar file from the project root folder java -jar build/libs/premier-0.0.1-SNAPSHOT.jar

-alternatively once build, you can execute the main method of
+Alternatively once build, you can execute the main method of
     com.example.premier.premier.PremierApplication.java.
-That will prompt below allowing user to set value for K and N
+This application will read from the standard input.
+It will prompt below allowing user to set value for K and N

     Please set values for K and N( Cmd + d / Ctrl+ d to exit) Enter value for K :